Glacial lake outburst flood: Peru

+Chile

+GLOFS are common in the Baker River watershed (Aysén Region, Patagonia, 48°S), where 23 events occurred between 2008 and 2020.
+Those GLOFS originate from the Northern Patagonian Icefield.

 Canada

 In 1978, debris flows triggered by a jökulhlaup from Cathedral Glacier destroyed part of the Canadian Pacific railway track, derailed a freight train and buried parts of the Trans Canada Highway.

 In 1994, a jökulhlaup occurred at Farrow Creek, British Columbia.

 In 2003, a jökulhlaup drained into Lake Tuborg on Ellesmere Island, and the events and its aftermath were monitored.
 The ice-dammed lake drained catastrophically by floating its ice dam.
 This is an extremely rare occurrence in the Canadian High Arctic, where most glaciers are cold based, and ice-dammed lakes typically drain slowly by overtopping their dams.

 It has been suggested that the Heinrich events during the last glaciation could have been caused by gigantic jökulhlaups from a Hudson Bay lake dammed by ice at the mouth of Hudson Strait.